JumHorn/AddBrace/README.md

 ### what it can do
 this is a little tool to adjust code format that a single statement after "if" or "for" without brace.
-Add brace after it to pass code test
+Add brace after it to pass code test (for example testbed)

-put the executive file under a directory and run it it will change the .cpp file code format recursively
+put the executive file in a directory and run it it will change the .cpp file code format recursively

-### what to do in the future
-there is still a lot to do with comment in the source file

 ### mind
 #### first
 this tool can't solve # else(there is a space between # and else) questions. do not include header files
-Even do not write # else in cpp files
+Even do not use it on cpp files with # else
+it still can not skip #if false statement which will make a lot of mistakes

 #### second
 code like this can not handle now